phetsims/fractions-intro/doc/model.md

 cake and number line.
 For the first five representations, there is an accompanying bucket from which one can draw additional pieces.
 Setting a piece into a container increases the numerator by one.
 Additionally, pieces can be dragged out a container leading to a decrease of the numerator.
-Toggling between the different representations shows a a pictorial representation of equivalent fractions.
+Toggling between the different representations shows a pictorial representation of equivalent fractions.
 The number line representation has a marker point that can be dragged.